-- Brush some melted butter on two 8” round cake pans.
-Line the bottom of the cake pan with a piece of round parchment paper cut to size and brush the parchment paper with butter as well.
+- Brush melted butter on two 8” or 9” round cake pans.
+Line the bottom of the cake pan with a piece of round parchment paper and brush the parchment paper with butter as well.
 Set aside.

 - Sift together flour, baking soda, baking powder, cinnamon and nutmeg into a medium mixing bowl.
 Add the salt and mix thoroughly with a whisk.
 Add the flour mixture to the liquid mixture and fold until incorporated.
 Fold in the chopped walnuts.